pdf-raku/PDF-raku/README.md

 Input to all filters is strings, with characters in the range \x0 ... \0xFF. latin-1 encoding is recommended to enforce this.

-Each file has `encode` and `decode` methods.
-Both return latin-1 encoded strings.
+Each filter has `encode` and `decode` methods, which accept and return latin-1 encoded strings, or binary blobs.

 ```
 my $encoded = PDF::IO::Filter.encode( :dict{ :Filter<RunLengthDecode> },